-The Flower Horn or Hua Luo Han 花罗汉 has taken over as the feng shui fish for the Period 8 (beginning in 2004 and will end in 2023), just as the arowana had been dubbed the feng shui fish for the present period of 7 (which began in 1984 and ended in 2003).
+The Flower Horn or Hua Luo Han 花罗汉 has taken over as the Feng Shui fish for present Period of 8 (beginning in 2004 and will end in 2023), just as the Arowana had been dubbed the Feng Shui fish for the Period of 7 (which began in 1984 and ended in 2003).
 It will bring its owner lots of prosperity luck and good fortune in everything ranging from wealth and fame to love and happiness.

-The Kua for Period 8 is “Gen” 艮which symbolizes the mountain and the earth element.
-The Luo Han’s 罗汉most important distinguishing feature – its nuchal hump, which protrudes from its forehead actually the excess amount of proteins congregating at the forehead, represents Wealth, Longevity and also the strong mountainous force.
+The Kua for Period 8 is “Gen” 艮 which symbolizes the mountain and the earth element.
+The Luo Han’s 罗汉 most important distinguishing feature – its nuchal hump that protrudes from its forehead which is actually the excess amount of proteins congregating at the forehead – represents Wealth, Longevity and also the strong mountainous force.
 This fleshy hump combined with its muscular bulk contributes to its overall squarish profile, which represents the earth element.

-Luo Hans also has the ability to protect the house and family members from harm and evil because they are produce positive and strong Yang (陽) energy.
+Luo Hans also have the ability to protect the house and family members from harm and evil because they produce positive and strong Yang (陽) energy.
 The redness on its body, the strength, alertness and aggressiveness makes it a very Yang (陽) fish.

-Lou Hans are fishes that can interact with their owners and willing to protect the house from any evil or catastrophes.
-Those real hobbyists and fish lovers will even stretch their hands into the tank and play with the Luo Han, which behaves just like a little puppy.
+Lou Hans are fishes that can interact with their owners and are willing to protect the house from any evil or catastrophes.
+Real hobbyists and fish lovers will even stretch their hands into the tank and play with the Luo Han, which behaves just like a little puppy.

 Another distinctive trait of the Luo Han 罗汉 would be its Flowery black markings on both sides of its body.
 These side markings are said to resemble numbers, Chinese characters or even Arabic wordings.
 Well-developed adult fish with exceptional markings can be sold for thousands of dollars in the early days when they were so popular.